L'Express (restaurant): History

 L'Express was opened in December 1980 by Colette Brossoit and Pierre Villeneuve.
-Prior to founding the restaurant, both were active in Montreal’s arts community and sought to create an affordable venue with friendly service and a kitchen open until 3 a.m. daily.
+Prior to founding the restaurant, both were active in Montreal’s arts community and sought to create an affordable venue with friendly service and a kitchen that would stay open until 3 a.m. daily.
 Villeneuve has stated that he intended for L'Express to feel like a long-established institution, modeled after a 1950s French bistro.
-Despite neither having restaurant experience prior to opening L'Express, Broissoit served as the chef while Villeneueve managed the front of house in the first years of business.
+Despite neither having restaurant experience prior to opening L'Express, Brossoit served as the chef while Villeneuve managed the front of house in the first years of business.

 French-born Joël Chapoulie served as head chef from 1982 to 2012 and is credited with elevating the restaurant’s cuisine, helping establish L'Express as a must-visit destination in Montreal’s dining scene.
 As of April 2025, Marc-Antoine Lacasse serves as the restaurant's head chef, succeeding Jean-François Vachon.
 Lacasse has emphasized the importance of preserving the restaurant’s classic dishes and maintaining the successful recipes developed by Chapoulie and Vachon.

-The restaurant is open daily from morning until 3:00 a.m., aligning with bar closing hours in Montreal, and serves breakfast, lunch, dinner, and late-night meals.
+As of 2026, the restaurant is open daily from morning until 1 a.m., and serves breakfast, lunch, dinner as well as late-night meals.
 It is also known for its large selection of affordably-priced wines, having over 11,000 bottles in its cellar.